 You are now in the tricky part – the connection string.

-- If you are not using SQL Server Express, then the connection string will need to be entered manually.
-The wizard has a link to the web site www.connectionstrings.com to help with this, but actually your DBA should have this information readily to hand.
+- The wizard has a link to the web site www.connectionstrings.com to help with this, but actually your DBA should have this information readily to hand.

 - Once the connection string has been entered, press Next.